Christen Press: 2020

-2021
+2021: Summer Olympics

+Press would tally a total of six goals and five assists in 2021 for the United States.
 After missing a series of friendlies against Colombia in January through illness, Press was recalled to the USWNT squad in February for the 2021 SheBelieves Cup.
 She appeared in all three games and scored twice in victories over Brazil and Argentina as the United States retained the SheBelieves Cup.

 In June 2021, Press was named in the 18-player United States Women's soccer team roster for the delayed 2020 Tokyo Olympics.
-She appeared in all six matches for the United States in the tournament, which saw the team take home the bronze medal on August 5 following their 4–3 victory over Australia.
-Press scored and also forced an own-goal in the team's 6-1 group stage win over New Zealand on July 24, and converted a penalty kick in the team's quarter-final shootout win over the Netherlands on July 30.
-Press tallied a total of six goals and five assists in 2021 for the United States.
+She appeared in all six matches for the United States in the tournament; Press scored her final international goal, and also forced an own-goal in the team's 6-1 group stage win over New Zealand on July 24, and converted a penalty kick in the team's quarter-final shootout win over the Netherlands on July 30.
+The tournament saw the team take home the bronze medal on August 5 following their 4–3 victory over Australia, in what would be her 155th and ultimately final international appearance.

-2021–2024
+Departure and retirement

 Press announced via social media on September 9, 2021, that she, despite being called up, would not take part in the upcoming international windows, stating that she needed a few months break to focus on her mental health and spiritual growth.
-Ahead of two abroad friendlies vs Australia in November 2021, former USWNT head coach Vlatko Andonovski opted to leave a core group of veteran players off of his 22-player roster, which included Press.
+Ahead of two abroad friendlies vs Australia in November 2021, USWNT head coach Vlatko Andonovski opted to leave a core group of veteran players off of his 22-player roster, which included Press.
 As a result of this decision, Press subsequently was not included in the 23-player roster for the 2022 SheBelieves Cup in February.

 On June 13, 2022, Press was not included in the 23-player roster ahead of the 2022 CONCACAF W Championship.
 This decision sparked some confusion amongst media and fans, many of whom questioned Andonovski after Press had been logging consistent minutes for Angel City FC in the months leading up.
 When questioned by reporters on omitting Press, Andonovski claimed that she was performing well, but not out-performing the players in front of her.

-Press ultimately suffered an ACL tear with her club team on June 11, 2022, and remained unavailable for national team selection while she underwent a succession of surgeries and recoveries.
-She began playing for her club again in October 2024 but has not yet been called up to the national team since then.
+Press suffered an ACL tear with her club team on June 11, 2022, and remained unavailable for national team selection while she underwent a succession of surgeries and recoveries.
+She returned to play for her club in October 2024 but was ultimately never called up to the national team again.

+Following her retirement announcement, Press would be honored by USWNT on January 24, 2026, at halftime of a friendly against Paraguay.
+The match and ceremony took place at Dignity Health Sports Park in Carson, California, a short distance from Press' home suburb of Palos Verdes Estates.